 Whilst this is not a huge deal as it allows time to consider your next move in the markets carefully with extra due diligence, it does mean you could miss out on prime entry points and dips in popular stock prices.

 To get around this STAKE offer the STAKE Black service.
-This is $9 per month if paying monthly or £7.50 per month if forking out for a year’s worth at $90.
+This is $9 per month if paying monthly or £7.50 per month (for UK trading) if forking out for a year’s worth at $90.
 You do not have to pay for or use this service but it does give flexibility if you need your trades to be fast-moving.
 The STAKE Black subscription also gives indications of popular buy & sell ratings from Wall St analysts and allows investors to use this when considering price targets and exit strategies on stocks.

 Freetrade versus Stake as the best app for UK customers looking to trade US stocks and shares.